calmm-js/karet/README.md

 observables.
 This works because Karet exports an enhanced version of `createElement`.

-**NOTE:** Karet does not export other named React functions.
-Only React lookalike `createElement` is exported, which is all that is needed for basic use of JSX.
+**NOTE:** Karet does not pass through other named React exports.
+Only `createElement` is exported, which is all that is needed for basic use of VDOM or the Babel JSX transform.

 **NOTE:** The result, like the `Clock` above, is *just* a React component.
 If you export it, you can use it just like any other React component and even in